 The Travel Institute offers the Travel Agent Proficiency (TAP) test, which shortens by six months the amount of work experience you need to become a certified travel associate and makes you more employable.
 Without the TAP test, you’ll need to work in the industry for 18 months before you can take the Certified Travel Associate exam.
 With the TAP test, you can take the CTA exam with only one year of work experience.
 Another advantage is that prospective employers will know you are serious about a career as a travel agent and are more likely to hire you than another newcomer without the TAP.
 The Travel Institute offers home study books and courses on studying for the test.

 According to Payscale, the salary range for a travel agent is $24,592-$36,551 per year.
 Agents may also receive compensation in the form of bonuses and incentives.
 One of the major benefits travel agents receive is the opportunity to travel at reduced rates.

 This is a competitive field, and now he abundance of online travel web sites allows travelers to research and book their own vacations is eliminating the need for travel agents.
 According to the Bureau of Labor Statistics, the job outlook for travel agents is poor, with 6% fewer jobs available between 2004 and 2014.

 If you’re interested in more on-site travel work, the job outlook is better for travel and tour guides, with a 15.7% increase projected between 2004 and 2014.

-If you are looking to start over with your career but don’t know where to start, I’d like to invite you to check out Discover Your Passion: A Step-By-Step Course for Creating the Life of Your Dreams.
-This course will help you learn more about yourself and what you are passionate about in order to find a career that is meaningful and fulfilling.
+If you are looking to start over with your career but don’t know where to start, I’d like to invite you to check out my upcoming 4-week interactive course, The Path to Passion.

 If you enjoyed this post, I hope you will Tweet it and “like” it on Facebook.
 Also, please check out my new Facebook Fan page.